-How To Take A Good Headshot, How To Pose For A Good ; Headshot Do’s & Don’ts; How To Take A Professional Headshot, Professional Headshot Tips, Tips For Headshots
+How To Take A Good Headshot, How To Pose ; Headshot Do’s & Don’ts; Professional Headshot Tips For Work, Business, Linkedin

 Headshots are more widely used than ever before.
 From LinkedIn profiles, press releases, articles, websites, social media, avatars, business cards, sales collateral to speaking engagements, headshots are something you should have handy and updated at all times.